nrinaudo/kantan.csv/docs/src/site/index.md

 // Core library, included automatically if any other module is imported. libraryDependencies += "com.nrinaudo" %% "tabulate" % "0.1.6"

-// Provides cats type class instances for tabulate, and vice versa. libraryDependencies += "com.nrinaudo" %% "tabulate-scalaz" % "0.1.6"
+// Provides scalaz type class instances for tabulate, and vice versa. libraryDependencies += "com.nrinaudo" %% "tabulate-scalaz" % "0.1.6"

 // Treat CSV data as sources and sinks.